billkarsh/SpikeGLX/Markdown/UserManual.md

 7. The run itself is always stopped manually, either from the SpikeGLX GUI or from a remote application.

->Note that the PXI (3B2) version includes an option on the `Save tab` called `Folder per probe`.
+>Note that there is an option on the `Save tab` called `Folder per probe`.
 If this is set, there is still a run folder for each g-index `run-name_gN`.
 However, inside that there is also a subfolder for each probe that contains all the t-indices for that g-index and that probe.
 A probe subfolder is named like `run-name_gN/run-name_gN_imecM`.

 ### Gate Modes